yazz-flutist/guitar-configurator/controller-reverse-engineering/ps3-controllers.md

 ```

 ## ID Control Request
-For making the PS button work, there are some extra requirements
-When the device receives a control request, with a `bmRequestType` of `device to host, class and interface` and a `bmRequest` of `HID_GET_REPORT (0x01)`, It needs to respond with the following bytes:
+For making the PS button work, there are some extra requirements.
+When the device receives a control request, with a `bmRequestType` of `device to host, class and interface`, a `bmRequest` of `HID_GET_REPORT (0x01)`, and a `wValue` of `0x0300` (feature report), It needs to respond with the following bytes:
 ```
  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1